jmuehlig/perf-cpp/docs/counters.md

 ```

 ## Incorporating Hardware-Specific Events
-All events, their names and configurations, are stored within the `perf::CounterDefinition`.
+All event names and configurations are managed within the `perf::CounterDefinition` class.
-This class is passed to `EventCounter` and `Sampler` instances as a reference–consequentially, the instance **must be alive throughout the entire monitoring phase**.
+This class is passed by reference to `perf::EventCounter` and `perf::Sampler` instances.
+**Important**: The `perf::CounterDefinition` instance must remain alive for the entire duration of the monitoring phase to ensure correct functionality.

 ### Directly in Code
 You can define additional events directly in your code using the `add()` method provided by the `perf::CounterDefinition` interface.